Toronto Zoo

 The Toronto Zoo is a zoo located in Toronto, Ontario, Canada.
-Encompassing 287 ha, the Toronto Zoo is the largest zoo in Canada.
-It is divided into seven zoogeographic regions: Indo-Malaya, Africa, Americas, Tundra Trek, Australasia, Eurasia, and the Canadian Domain.
+Encompassing 287 ha, the Toronto Zoo is the largest zoo in Canada averaging around 1.2 million visitors a year.
+The zoo is divided into seven zoogeographic regions: Indo-Malaya, Africa, Americas, Tundra Trek, Australasia, Eurasia, and the Canadian Domain.
 Some animals are displayed indoors in pavilions and outdoors in what would be their naturalistic environments, with viewing at many levels.
-It also has areas such as the Kids Zoo, Waterside Theatre, and Splash Island.
-It has one of the most taxonomically diverse collection of animals on display of any zoo worldwide; it is currently home to over 5,000 animals (including invertebrates and fish) representing over 500 species.
-The zoo is open to the public every day of the year except December 25.
+The zoo also has areas such as the Kids Zoo, Waterside Theatre, and Splash Island.
+The zoo has one of the most taxonomically diverse collection of animals on display of any zoo worldwide and is currently home to over 3,000 animals (including invertebrates and fish) representing over 300 species.
+The zoo is open to the public every day of the year.

-The zoo is a corporation owned by the municipal government of Toronto.
-Founded by John Cameron Egan and business partner, Hugh A. Crothers, an industrialist who became the first Chairman of the Metro Toronto Zoological Society in 1966, the zoo opened on August 15, 1974, as the Metropolitan Toronto Zoo.
-The word "Metropolitan" was dropped from its name when the individual municipalities that make up the Municipality of Metropolitan Toronto was amalgamated into the current city in 1998.
+The zoo is a corporation owned by the City of Toronto government.
+Founded by Hugh A. Crothers and business partner, John Cameron Egan, who became the first Chairman of the Metro Toronto Zoological Society in 1966, the zoo opened on August 15, 1974, as the Metropolitan Toronto Zoo.
+The word "Metropolitan" was dropped from its name when the individual municipalities that made up the Municipality of Metropolitan Toronto were amalgamated into the current city in 1998.
 The zoo is located near the Rouge River on the western border of Rouge Park in the city's east end district of Scarborough.